Documentation

 StyleBop understands native CSS nesting.
 If your source file uses nested blocks with & or bare descendant selectors inside another rule, the parser desugars them into flat rulesets so every nested child becomes its own node on the canvas, but the original nesting is restored byte-for-byte when the file is saved.

-Anything StyleBop doesn't interpret — @font-face, @keyframes, @supports, @layer, @container, vendor at-rules, license headers, inline /* comments */ between declarations — is preserved verbatim through the load → save round trip.
+Anything else — vendor at-rules, @import, @charset, @namespace, license headers, inline /* comments */ between declarations — is preserved verbatim through the load → save round trip.
 You won't lose comments or at-rules by opening a file and saving it.

 Property Editor